Gap-K%: Measuring Top-1 Prediction Gap for Detecting Pretraining Data: Introduction

 We validate the effectiveness of Gap-K\% through experiments on two representative benchmarks, WikiMIA \citep{shi2024detecting} and MIMIR \citep{duan2024membership}.
 On WikiMIA, Gap-K\% consistently outperforms prior state-of-the-art methods across five evaluated models.
-Averaged over five models, in the original setting, Gap-K\% yields absolute AUROC improvements of 9.7\% over the average of the existing baselines and 2.4\% over the strongest baseline, Min-K\%++.
-In the paraphrased setting, it achieves absolute AUROC gains of 5.7\% over the average of the existing baselines and 1.7\% over Min-K\%++.
-On the more challenging MIMIR benchmark, Gap-K\% attains the highest average performance across multiple Pythia models, including the 1.4B, 2.8B, 6.9B, and 12B variants.
+In the original setting, averaged across models, Gap-K\% achieves absolute AUROC improvements of 9.7\% over the average of the existing baselines and 2.4\% over the strongest baseline, Min-K\%++.
+In the paraphrased setting, it achieves absolute AUROC gains of 5.7\% over the baseline average and 1.7\% over Min-K\%++.
+On the more challenging MIMIR benchmark, Gap-K\% attains the highest average performance across Pythia models ranging from 1.4B to 12B parameters.

 In summary, our contributions are as follows:

 \begin{itemize}[leftmargin=3.5mm, itemsep=3pt, topsep=3pt, parsep=0.5pt] \item[$\circ$] {We identify that the gaps between top-1 predictions and target tokens as an effective detection signal, grounded in the optimization dynamics of next-token prediction.} \item[$\circ$] {We propose Gap-K\%, a novel pretraining data detection method that leverages top-1 prediction gaps and aggregates token-level signals to capture local correlations between adjacent tokens.} \item[$\circ$]{We achieve state-of-the-art performance on WikiMIA and MIMIR benchmarks across various model sizes and input lengths.} \end{itemize}